for EMS Clinicians

 2. Enroll in an EMT Class — Which one best fits your education path?

-3. Complete an Initial EMT Application with your Educational Program during class and obtain a Course Number.
+3. Complete an Initial EMT Application with your educational program during class and obtain a Course Number.
 More detailed information can be found here: Initial Certification for EMT – FAQ (PDF)

 • Complete and Pass Class

-• Complete Internship Packet
+• Complete the Internship Packet

-• Take and Pass Maryland Practical
+• Take and Pass Maryland Practical Exam

-• Take and Pass NREMT Cognitive
+• Take and Pass NREMT Cognitive Exam

 4. Become affiliated as part of your application process.
 This includes volunteering with a fire/EMS department as well as employment with a fire/EMS department or commercial ambulance service.